YihanWangAstro/SpaceHubWeb/websrc/webpages/start.md

 <ul>
 <li>
-For Linux/MacOS user, check the version of your GCC in terminal,
+For Linux/MacOS user, check the version of your C++ compiler in terminal,

 @code{.shell-session}
 > g++ -v